-- The Reflection Room (internal seclusion) or provision at a neighboring school (external seclusion) in response to serious or persistent breaches of the behaviour policy.
+- > The reflection room (internal seclusion) or provision at a neighboring school (external seclusion) in response to serious or persistent breaches of the behaviour policy.
 Referral may be made to either provision for serious behaviour breaches that are not limited to lesson time.
 Pupils are expected to complete similar work as they would in class.
-The Reflection Room is managed by Mike Elland (Senior Behaviour Lead). - > The school may direct off-site, or facilitate a transfer or a managed move
+The reflection room is managed by the Assistant Headteacher Inclusion. - > The school may direct off-site, or facilitate a managed move